Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • United States — your city or county’s housing court or local fair housing office

-Most of these bodies offer free or low-cost assistance for tenants.
-Filing a complaint or application does not automatically mean a court battle — many disputes are resolved through mediation or administrative review.
+Most of these bodies offer free or low-cost assistance.
+Filing a complaint does not mean a court battle — many disputes are resolved through mediation or administrative review.

 Frequently Asked Questions About Rent Increases and Notice Requirements